Editors note: This article originally ran on Dec. 16, 2012, but 'tis the season! Only applicable links have been updated.

 4. "Black Christmas"

 The original "Black Christmas" from 1974 is a creepy little Christmas-themed horror flick.
 The idea of making a grisly horror movie about one of the most cherished days of the year was a bold one, and director Bob Clark (of "A Christmas Story" fame) handles it perfectly.
 But since coming up with new ideas is hard, writer/director Glen Morgan decided to remake the creepy classic, remove any sense of nuance or originality whatsoever and throw in ugly, gratuitous scenes of cannibalism, incest, sexual abuse and graphic violence.
-Worse yet, it's not scary.
+Worse yet, while it's unpleasant, it's not scary.
 You could get more nightmares from a Rankin/Bass Christmas special.

 3. "Santa Claus Conquers the Martians"

 Read that title again.
 Even without seeing a single scrap of footage, you know that "Santa Claus Conquers the Martians" seems like a terrible idea.
-However, this 1964 cult classic isn't even a tongue-in-cheek adventure, like "Abraham Lincoln: Vampire Hunter" or "FDR: American Badass!" (look it up!).
+However, this 1964 cult classic isn't even a tongue-in-cheek adventure, like "Abraham Lincoln: Vampire Hunter" or "FDR: American Badass!"
+(Look it up!)

 No, somehow "Santa Claus Conquers the Martians" is a serious tale about a band of Martians who, concerned with their children's obsession with television and general lack of happiness (something they have in common with anyone watching this movie), decide to kidnap Santa Claus.
 The plot continually adds characters and plot detours, none of which are particularly fun or joyful.
 This includes a subplot about a devious Martian who wants to kill Santa and the two Earth children they kidnapped – truly a storyline for the whole family.
 In the end, "Santa Claus Conquers the Martians" turns out just as bad as it sounds.